scandum/octosort/README.md

 Memory
 ------
 By default octosort uses 512 elements worth of stack memory.

-Octosort can be configured to use n / 2 memory with a fallback to the stack.
+The minimum memory requirement for octosort is 1 element of stack memory, it can be configured to use n / 2 memory.

 Big O
 -----